t3docs/docker-render-documentation/Documentation/Usage/dockrun.rst

                --version            Show buildinfo.txt of this container
-               bashcmd              Run a bash command in the container makeall              Run for production - create ALL makehtml             Run for production - create only HTML tct                  Run TCT, the toolchain runner
+               bashcmd              Run a bash command in the container makeall              Run for production - create ALL makeall-no-cache     like makeall, but remove previous cache makehtml             Run for production - create only HTML makehtml-no-cache    like makehtml, but remove previous cache tct                  Run TCT, the toolchain runner
                show-shell-commands  Show useful shell commands and functions /bin/bash            Enter the container's Bash shell